 David Wrench, Director of Thornbury Media Community Interest Company said, “Not only will we be building on the success of Thornbury Radio on FM, the local DAB technology will extend our coverage and bring more choice to the communities of South Gloucestershire.”

-TMCIC are currently looking for established local community based or not-for-profit radio stations to join as part of their application, but are also looking for any service, local, regional, or national that might be interested in expressing an interest in broadcasting to this area of South Gloucestershire.
+TMCIC are currently looking for any radio service, local, regional, or national that might be interested in expressing an interest in broadcasting to this area of South Gloucestershire.
 The proposed DAB service area covers listeners in and around Thornbury, Yate and Almondsbury.

 Radio stations that would be interested in covering this area on DAB can contact the group via firstname.lastname@example.org or please complete the form below: